 Skip the neon-red maraschinos you'd fish from a well drink and upgrade to these dark, lush Italian imports that actually taste good.

-If banishing booze completely sounds a bit too extreme to you, consider trying some low-alcohol cocktails instead.
-And see our guide on How to Build a Low- and No-Alcohol Bar Cart.
+For more ideas and support, see how not drinking affects your health, and get tips for going sober.
+If banishing booze completely sounds a bit too extreme to you, consider trying some low-alcohol cocktails instead, and see our guide on How to Build a Low- and No-Alcohol Bar Cart.

 Header image by Chowhound.